PotLock/core/contracts/pot/README.md

     pub project_id: ProjectId,
     /// Optional message to be included in application pub message: Option<String>,
-    /// Status of the project application (Pending, Accepted, Rejected, InReview) pub status: ApplicationStatus,
+    /// Status of the project application (Pending, Accepted, Rejected, InReview, Blacklisted) pub status: ApplicationStatus,
     /// Timestamp for when the application was submitted pub submitted_at: TimestampMs,